Search

 Mass balance block diagram of methanol produced from carbon monoxide and hydrogen, units in Kg/h

-The hydrocarbon feed is mixed with steam and fed to the reforming furnace, nickel catalyst is packed in its vertical tubes having 3-4 inches diameter and 20-25 feet long.
+The hydrocarbon feed is mixed with steam and fed to the reforming furnace, The nickel catalyst is packed in its vertical tubes having 3-4 inches in diameter and 20-25 feet long.
 Heat for the endothermic reaction is supplied by burners by combustion of the fuel gas.
-The reaction temperature is maintained in the range of 700 -1000oC; high-temperature alloy steel is used for the tubes and whole steel wall of the furnace is refractory lined.
+The reaction temperature is maintained in the range of 700 -1000oC; high-temperature alloy steel is used for the tubes and the whole steel wall of the furnace is refractory lined.
 A space velocity of 500-600 Kg/hr is maintained in reformer tubes.
 The effluent reformer gas is cooled to 35oC and pumped to a hot potassium carbonate scrubbing system to remove CO2.

 Methanol from Syngas:

-A simplified flowsheet for production of methanol from Synthesis gas is shown below.
+A simplified flowsheet for the production of methanol from Synthesis gas is shown below.
 Hydrogen and Carbon monoxide in a mole ratio of 2.25(12% greater than theoretical) is compressed to 3000-5000 psi, mixed with recycle gas, and fed to a high-pressure converter.
 Internal preheat is usually employed.
-The reactor is copper lined and contains a mixed catalyst of Zinc, Chromium, Manganese or Aluminum oxides.
+The reactor is copper-lined and contains a mixed catalyst of Zinc, Chromium, Manganese or Aluminum oxides.
 The temperature is maintained at 300-375oc by proper space velocity and heat exchange design.

 The reaction is highly exothermic and takes place with a decrease in volume.
-The enhanced pressure would, therefore, result in a more favourable equilibrium (Le Chatlier’s principle).
-The exit gases are cooled by heat exchange with reactants, then with water to 0-20oC and then condensed in high-pressure condensers, where methanol is condensed at 3000-4000 psi.
+The enhanced pressure would, therefore, result in a more favorable equilibrium (Le Chatlier’s principle).
+The exit gases are cooled by heat exchange with reactants, then with water to 0-20oC, and then condensed in high-pressure condensers, where methanol is condensed at 3000-4000 psi.
 The liquid methanol is drawn off and the residual gases are recycled.
 The methanol condenses under full operating pressure to maximize yields (50%conversion per pass).
-The liquid methanol is depressurized, purified by permanganate to remove traces of ketones, aldehydes, and other such impurities, sent to a stripper to remove light ends such as dimethyl ether, and to fractionators to separate methanol from higher molecular weight compounds.
+The liquid methanol is depressurized, purified by permanganate to remove traces of ketones, aldehydes, and other such impurities, and sent to a stripper to remove light ends such as dimethyl ether, and to fractionators to separate methanol from higher molecular weight compounds.
 The methanol from a stripper on distillation gives 99% pure methanol.
 The yield is around 98% with recycling.
 Dimethyl-ether (1-2%) and higher alcohols, such as n-propanol and isopropanol (0.3-0.5%) are obtained as by-products.

 Methanol production from synthesis gas process flow diagram